Fort Wayne factory worker wins $100,000 on Powerball - WOWO 1190 AM | 107.5 FM

 FORT WAYNE, Ind.
 (WOWO): A Fort Wayne factory worker is $100,000 richer, thanks to a winning Powerball ticket.

 Williams matched four of the five numbers and the Powerball.
-Typically, that combination is worth $50,000, but because Dontae added Power Play, his prize doubled to $100,000.
+Typically, that combination is worth $50,000, but because Williams added Power Play, his prize doubled to $100,000.

 He purchased the ticket at the Cook Road Marathon, located 7525 Coldwater Road in Fort Wayne.
 The retailer is not a place he frequently visits, and it is not near his home.